ejlly/HackX/mu_vuln_apps/README.txt

 I also added my own name "Charles Nabbout", as required

 We then reload the page on the webbrowser, and everything works !

+NB : I haven't implemented yet escaping all characters that "sed" reads, but it works on most instances